Belloadigun/Pizza-Place-Sales/README.md

 ## Introduction
-This project delves into the analysis and visualization of a dataset related to pizza sales, aiming to identify key trends, customer preferences, and sales patterns.
+This project delves into the analysis of a Pizza  Store sales, aiming to identify key trends, customer preferences, and sales patterns.
 The dataset encompasses various factors such as sales quantities, pricing, customer demographics, locations, and time frames.
-By applying data analysis techniques and creating insightful visualizations, this project seeks to provide a deeper understanding of the pizza market.
-Microsoft Excel (including Power Query for Excel) was the tool used for completing this project.
+By applying data analysis techniques and creating insightful visualizations, this project seeks to provide a deeper understanding of the Pizza Store and Customer Interaction.
+Microsoft Excel was the tool used for completing this project.

 ## Data Source
 The dataset used in this project was taken from https://www.mavenanalytics.io/data-playground